Tracing the Origins - Overseas Landscapes

 47查尔斯·弗朗索瓦·杜比尼《六月的田野》-编辑 拷贝.jpg

-Charles Fran ç ois Dubini's "The Fields of June"
+Charles Fran ç ois Dubigny's "The Fields of June"

-Lingchuan Shixuan, a painter of meat pen painting, is regarded as the founder of ukiyo-e.
+Ryukawa Shixuan, the founder of ukiyo-e, is regarded as the creator of the art form known as "Roubi".
 His paintings mainly depict a constantly floating world.
-In the Edo period, the demand for art from the civilian class increased, and meat pen painting gradually transitioned to woodblock ukiyo-e.
-Impressionism, post impressionism, and the Art Nouveau movement were all influenced by ukiyo-e.
-Katsushika Hokusai (Japan, 1760-1849) boldly absorbed the creative techniques of Dutch landscape painting on the basis of inheriting the style of Japanese famous scenic spots, and carefully observed the living customs of Edo residents.
-The painting style was both abstract and pure, while the techniques were as simple as possible, creating a new style that combined Western techniques and Japanese tastes.
-The landscape paintings of Ando Hiroshige (Japan, 1797-1858) often have bright colors, complex and symmetrical compositions, and a gradual sense of hierarchy in the picture.
-Close and far shots gradually change, giving people a poetic beauty.
+In the Edo period, the demand for art from the urban class increased, and Roubi gradually transitioned to woodblock ukiyo-e.
+Impressionism, Post Impressionism, and the Art Nouveau movement were all influenced by ukiyo-e.
+Katsushika Hokusai (Japan, 1760-1849) boldly absorbed the creative techniques of Dutch landscape painting on the basis of inheriting the style of Japanese famous scenic spots.
+He carefully observed the lifestyle and customs of Edo citizens, and his style was both abstract and pure, with techniques as simple as possible, thus creating a new style that combines Western techniques and Japanese tastes.
+Ando Hiroshige's landscape paintings (Japan, 1797-1858) often have bright colors, complex and symmetrical compositions, and a gradual sense of hierarchy in the picture.
+The close-up and distant views change slowly, giving people a poetic beauty.

 48葛饰北斋《骏州江尻》-编辑 拷贝.jpg